mcushilei/framework/Readme.txt

 Introduce:

-    All modules in this part are aimed to be used as lib.
+    All modules in this part are aimed to be used as library.
 This part is independent of your application.
 As usual you should not modify any code here to match your application requirement.
-You can do this correspondingly in 'arch' part.
+You might correspondingly do this in 'arch' directory.

 Contents:

-- hal(hardware abstact layer)
+- driver
     a. drivers for on chip peripheral
     b. common functions for other hardware. eg. spi flash, eeprom, digital sensor...

-- os(operate system kernel)
+- os(operate system and kernel)

 - service
     a. midlware. this part is hardware independence